Barred Rock Chickens – What’s not to love about this striking breed? Discover all you need to know about this all-time favorite.

 These birds have beautiful black and white feathers that give them the trademark “barred” appearance.
 They have a single comb with red wattles and ear lobes that show off their health and vigor.
 They have yellow beaks and feet that give them a friendly, approachable expression.

 The roosters have long, black and white striped tail feathers that they lose during fall molting (but they grow back even more beautiful).
-They’re nearly impossible to mistake for another breed, and they’re very beautiful!
+They do look a lot like the Dominique breed, but there are ways to tell them apart, such as the Dominique’s rose comb.
+You can read more about that here.

 Are Barred Rock and Plymouth Rock Chickens the Same?